Cape Cod is a gorgeous seaside destination, and the ideal time to visit it depends on what you’re looking to enjoy.

 The surf is also larger during September, so you could enjoy riding some waves!

 These fall months offer temperatures from 50-60 degrees.
-You can check out the National Seashore Beaches or the Mayflower Beach in Dennis for its breathtaking sunsets.
+For its breathtaking sunsets, you can check out the National Seashore Beaches or the Mayflower Beach in Dennis.
 Watersports like kayaking are a fun activity during this time of the year.

 You can also go on biking trails like the Shining Sea trail (Falmouth), which is a pleasant ride along the shimmering waters of Vineyard Sound to the scenic village of Woods Hole.